 Automotive & Road Transport

-Occupants inside vehicles are very close to intense dynamic effects like high speed air flow, wheels/tires absorbing road impacts and irregularity, high rotation speed electromotors, ventilation, and explosive combustion.
+Occupants inside vehicles are very close to intense dynamic effects like high speed air flow, wheels/tires absorbing road impacts and irregularities, high rotation speed electromotors, ventilation, and explosive combustion in traditional engines.
 So no wonder there are noises and vibration.

 Due to space limitations, heavy and thick isolating structures are not feasible in and around the vehicle.
 This challenge is particularly significant for electric vehicles imposing lightweight structures.
 All this requires intricate engineering and precise measurements.